California Naturalist Program

 Many other states have similar naturalist programs, but this is the first statewide

 program in California.
-Cuesta College Community Education is offering this 4-unit
+Cuesta College Community Programs will again be offering this

-college-level course for the first time.
-The class is composed of 8 Fridays, 9 am
+popular 4-unit college-level course this season.
+The class is composed of 8 Fridays,

-to 3 pm, totaling 40 hours of instruction plus driving time and lunch breaks.
-Each
+9 am to 3 pm, totaling 40 hours of instruction plus driving time and lunch breaks.

-Friday starts on campus with a classroom presentation, followed by a field trip.
-Field
+Each Friday starts on campus with a classroom presentation, followed by a field trip.

-trips are by private vehicle (carpool) and include one mile of walking.
-The last class
+Field trips are by private vehicle (carpool) and include one mile of walking.
+The

-includes short presentations of capstone projects.
-Assigned readings include the textbook,
+last class includes short presentations of capstone projects.
+Assigned readings include

 - Textbook: The California Naturalist Handbook